 Case Study for Banyan Tree, Seychelles

-Amenities and supporting infrastructure, which rely on the building’s power distributive system, play an essential role in ensuring the guests have a pleasant stay.
+Thus, amenities and supporting infrastructure, which rely on the building’s power distributive system, play an essential role in ensuring the guests have a pleasant stay.
 This case study explores how Banyan Tree managed power quality issues in their Seychelles’ resort with Ashley Edison solutions.

 The assimilation with mother nature puts Banyan Tree Seychelles at the top of the vacation wishlist but not without a cost.
 Its remote location, dynamic amenities, and high occupancy subjected the resort to significant power quality issues.
 The luxurious resort was troubled with frequent equipment breakdowns that plagued communication and sensitive electronic devices.